JetBrains/intellij-sdk-docs/topics/ui/text/punctuation.md

 Use the following rules for labels and description texts in IntelliJ user interfaces.
 For punctuation in numbers and times, see [Data formats](data_formats.md).

 ## Ellipsis
 End an action name with an ellipsis if it opens a dialog where input is required or possible.
-An ellipsis helps users understand if an action is immediate or additional interaction is to follow.
+An ellipsis helps users understand if an action is immediate, or additional interaction is to follow.

 <p>This rule applies to actions in the following controls: <a href="button.topic">button</a>, <a href="link.md">link</a>, menu item.</p>